dimagi/commcare-hq/custom/openclinica/README.rst

 1. Log into OpenClinica
 2. Navigate to the study by clicking the study name at the top left of the page
-3. Download the study metadata be clicking on "Download the study metadata **here**."
+3. Download the study metadata by clicking on "Download the study metadata **here**."
 4. For this first OpenClinica integration project, study metadata is simply saved in `custom/openclinica/study_metadata.xml`, but future projects will